janehjlee/janehjlee.github.io/index.md

 ## Miscellaneous
 - My [sister](https://renaalee.github.io) is also a graduate student, in astronomy.
 Check out her page!
 - I have been playing [Puzzle and Dragons](https://www.puzzleanddragons.us) (on and off) since high school.
-These days I am usually running Daytona but leave Raffine or Atelie in my first slot for friends.
+These days I am usually running Daytona/Blackbird but leave Raffine or Atelie in my first slot for friends.
 I also like to play Pokemon Go and Don't Starve Together, so if you are at Yale let me know if you'd like to be friends on any of these games.
 - I also like cooking, painting, and fashion.